Double-descent curves in neural networks: a new perspective using Gaussian processes: A Gaussian process perspective on the double descent phenomenon

-\begin{theorem}[Double-descent behavior for deep NNGP regression: Sufficient conditions] Suppose that the assumptions of our Theorem \ref{deep non linear} hold true.
-Suppose also that the teacher distribution $\mathbb{P}_d$ and the non-linear activation are such that the quantities $A(\psi)$, $B(\psi)$ and $C(\psi)$ are finite.
-Furthermore, suppose that the teacher distribution and the non-linear activation are such that the functions $\lambda \mapsto \frac{1}{\lambda}$ and $\lambda \mapsto \frac{1}{\lambda^2}$ are integrable with respect to the nonrandom measure $\mu_{\psi}^{\phi}$.
-Then, in the limit of $\sigma_\epsilon \to 0$ (noise-free), the generalisation error $E_g (\gamma, \psi)$ exhibits a double descent with respect to $\gamma$.
-More precisely, the asymptotics are:
+\begin{corollary} Suppose that the assumptions of Theorem \ref{deep non linear} hold true.
+Then, in the limit of $\sigma_\epsilon \to 0$ (noise-free), the generalisation error $E_{\mathcal{K}} (\gamma, \psi)$ exhibits a double descent with respect to $\gamma$.
+More precisely, the asymptote for the underparametrised regime is given by: